conix-security/audit-springbok/README.md

 When you right click on an edge a popup menu appear and you can:

-- __Select an ACL__ : this enable you to show an ACL from/to this network
+- __Select an ACL__ : this enables you to show an ACL from/to this network

 #### Background